TenzinRabjam/Test/README.md

               5. ChangedClientUserReciever

 ## Usage
-Medication recieved from the page:

-Medication distributed:
+Medication recieved by Valley Users, more specifically by Nurse Robin currently at Valley CORE 1 Residential.

+Medication distributed to the Clients with their initials as the signature.

 ## Contributing

+Valley Behavioral Health
 Cerenimbus.inc

 ## Help

-Explain which communication channels are available to request help.
-Communication channels with a proven track record are mailing lists, IRC channels, and forums.
-Also be sure to tell your more experienced users how and where to submit bugs or feature requests, possibly turning them into project participants.
+Communication channels are available to request help by Tenzin, .Net Developer at Valley Behavioral Health.
+Communication channels with a proven track record are outlook mailing lists, IRC, and .net forums.
+Users can submit bugs or feature requests on slack to me(Slack username: tenzinr).

 ## Installation

 This project is built on two tiers:

                                      Front End: Medical Administration Record